cnknow/btchosts/README.md

 What is btchosts?
 ----------------

-btchosts is a tool hosts file to visit exchanges without ss.
+btchosts is a tool to visit exchanges without ss.

 For more information, as well as an immediately useable, binary version of the btchosts, see <a href="https://github.com/cnknow/btchosts/releases/download/v0.2/btchosts.exe">btchosts.exe</a>, or see all version